-The largest uses of state aid in localities include revenue sharing. federal Consolidated Highway Program (CHIPs) for roads, and mortgage tax receipts.
-In 2009, the federal government sent the county about \$4 million through Department of Housing and Urban Development for community development and housing.
+The largest uses of state aid in localities include revenue sharing, federal Consolidated Highway Program (CHIPs) for roads, and mortgage tax receipts.
+In 2023, the federal government sent the county about \$3.25 million through Department of Housing and Urban Development for community development and housing.
 These funds aid low-income and elderly residents and must be spent within low-income areas of the county as defined by the U.S. Census Bureau.
-2013 and 2015, Syracuse received \$300,000 from the Project Safe Neighborhoods federal grant.
+For 2023 and 2024, Syracuse utilized approximately \$7.4 million in federal grant funding to address community housing needs.
 In 2016, the Onondaga Trails were granted \$5 million in federal funding for transportation projects.
-Half of state mortgage tax goes to municipalities, one fourth to Central New York Regional Transportation Authority (CENTRO), and a fourth to State of New York Mortgage Agency.
-The amount of these funds. sales tax, may fluctuate significantly due to changes in the economy or interest rates.
+In 2021, the county received \$89 million from the American Rescue Plan Act (ARPA), a bill which was part of the federal government's COVID-19 response.
+This funding was invested in infrastructure and economic development projects.
+In 2024, New York State received a \$13 million federal Homeland Security grant, a portion of which was allocated to both Onondaga County and the City of Syracuse for special security efforts, such as bomb squads, cybersecurity, hazardous and materials.